201 KAR 22:020. Eligibility and credentialing procedure.

 Section 4.
 To be eligible for a temporary permit, the candidate shall:

-(2) Complete a Supervisory Agreement with one (1) or more physical therapists.
+(2) Complete a Supervisory Agreement for Applicant with Temporary Permit with one (1) or more physical therapists; and

 (b) Has an unrestricted license.